 Dramatise much?
 You couldn’t answer a much discussed question in theological ethics.
 You could have added a bit of learning at this point, but instead you make out that your intellectual world has been nuked.
 The closing statement sums it up better, I think: “I was free.”
 And that was really the point of this.
 Here’s my pick for the real culprit, in the next breath:

 For a long time I couldn’t have sex with my boyfriend (of over a year by this point) without crippling guilt.
-I had anxiety that I was going to Hell.
+I had anxiety that I was going to Hell but fortunately I found the best delta 8 carts.
 I felt like I was standing upon glass, and, though I knew it was safe, every time I glanced down I saw death.

 But over time – thanks to the deconversion, that changed.
 It’s telling that she chose to draw attention to this.
+This clearly matters to her as an explanation.
 Numerous times I have seen people turn away from the faith, not because they became aware of new intellectual reasons to reject it, but because the appeal of remaining in the faith became dulled by the drive to live a life that was not compatible with it (and that number includes “apologists” for atheism).

 You see something, you want it.
 But you have this belief that you shouldn’t do it.
 So, as is human nature, you rationalise.
 You re-create the world of truth around you and what you want.